dinoly/trail/docs/arguments.md

 ```

 ### particle
-Shape of the particle in trail, default: `self`
+Shape of the particle in trail, default: `self`.
 ```js
 particle: "circle",
 ```